SVP is looking for nonprofits that want to try a different kind of funding relationship.

 What We Bring to the Table

 - Three to five years of general operating support.
-We know you’re best positioned to decide where the grant money should be invested, so we won’t ask how it’s spent.
+We work mutually to decide where the grant money should be invested.

 - Tools to assess your organizational capacity – a.k.a the strength of all those behind the scenes systems: human resources, financial management, communications, board governance, etc.

 - Skilled volunteers who will help build your organization’s capacity in the areas that are keeping you from reaching your full potential.

 - A commitment to working in partnership.
 We get that there’s a power dynamic in funding relationships.
 We will do our best to mitigate that.
 We will invite your honest feedback, own up to our mistakes, and strive to find a path that works for everyone involved.

 What We’ll Ask of You

 - A willingness to take a hard look at what’s holding your organization back, and to share those weaknesses openly.
 Once the cards are on the table, we can get to work – together.

 - Flexibility and openness to working with volunteers who have busy schedules and varied professional backgrounds.